invisibleXML/ixml/proposals/pragma_req.md

 ## Requirements and desiderata: theoretical principles

 ### Status of pragmas
-3. Pragmas must not be an important part of iXML.
+3. Support for pragmas must be optional.
 4. Pragmas must only be used for communicating with software.
 5. Pragmas must be defined in the iXML specification without consideration of, or reference to, the needs of any particular processing software.